-[00:22:35.3] Jeffrey Rosen: Absolutely.
+[00:23:00.4] Jeffrey Rosen: Absolutely.
 And it's so vivid to tell their stories through the stories of these individuals.
 And I'll ask you more about Rose in a moment.
 Professor Rabin, tell us more about Charleston.
 You focus on it.
 It was the largest Jewish community.
-There were a series of Jews there in the Antebellum period who took important positions, including Samuel Gilman, the Unitarian minister, and others.
-I'm struck by how central South Carolina was, both to the Constitutional Convention, where it was the opposition of South Carolina and Georgia to restricting the international slave trade that led to the most important compromises over slavery; to secession, where South Carolina is the first to secede.
+There were a series of Jews there in the Antebellum Period who took important positions, including Samuel Gilman, the Unitarian minister, and others.
+I was struck by how central South Carolina was both to the Constitutional Convention, where it was the opposition of South Carolina and Georgia to restricting the international slave trade that led to the most important compromises over slavery, to secession, where South Carolina is the first to secede.
 It's just absolutely the central state in the controversy over slavery.
-Tell us about Jews in Charleston, and how they contributed to that debate.
+Tell us about Jews in Charleston and how they contributed to that debate.

-[00:23:35.5] Shari Rabin: Yeah.
-Charleston is present throughout the book because it is this continuous, longstanding, and important Jewish community.
-And I see in the book already, some distinctiveness in the Charleston Jewish expression, already in the middle of the 18th century.
-And it peaks as a community in the 1820s, which is also where you see the first seeds of religious reform happening.
-There's young Jewish men in Charleston petition the congregation to modernize Jewish worship in various ways, to make it more compatible with white urban genteel life.
-They want more English, they want a shorter service.
-So it's important in Jewish history as a site, where you see these early ripples of religious reform.
-There's a fascinating fight in the 1840s over whether to have an organ in the synagogue, which some members of the congregation see as utterly not permissible, in violation of Jewish law.
+[00:24:00.4] Shari Rabin: Yeah, Charleston is sort of present throughout the book because it is this continuous, longstanding, and important Jewish community.
+And I see in the book already kind of some distinctiveness in the Charleston Jewish sort of expression already in the middle of the 18th century.
+And it peaks as a community in like the 1820s, which is also where you see kind of the first seeds of religious reform happening.
+There's young Jewish men in Charleston sort of petition the congregation to modernize Jewish worship in various ways to make it sort of more compatible with White urban genteel life.
+They want more English.
+They want a shorter service.
+So it's important in Jewish history as a site where you see these early kind of ripples of religious reform.
+There's a fascinating fight in the 1840s over whether to have an organ in the synagogue, which some members of the congregation see as utterly not permissible in violation of Jewish law.
 Others, again, are trying to adapt Judaism to life in this very particular slaveholding, sweaty, important city.
-It's interesting.
+It's interesting, by the 1820s, though it's already, like it sort of peaks and then the city starts to become sort of less important as a Jewish center.

-[00:25:00.9] Shari Rabin: By the 1820s, though, it peaks, and then the city starts to become less important as a Jewish center.
-There's migration to New Orleans, to New York and other places.
-The reform group dies out in part because the leader up and moves to New York.
-But yeah, by the 1850s, it's a smaller community, but still a very, very proud one and an old one.
-And so, yeah, when the Civil War breaks out, starting in Charleston, Charleston Jews also have to figure out how to react.
-And it tends to be amongst the most ardent 'Jewish Confederates,' which is the name of a book by a Charleston resident, Robert Rosen.
-Amongst the most ardent Jewish Confederates, are South Carolinians, whose families have been there for generations, and who fully are identifying with the slaveholding project and with the project of states rights as it's developing.
+[00:25:32.7] Shari Rabin: There's migration to New Orleans, to New York, and other places.
+The reform group sort of dies out in part because the leader up and moves to New York.
+But yeah, by the 1850s, it's a smaller community, but still a very proud one and an old one.
+And so, yeah, when the Civil War breaks out, you know, starting in Charleston, Charleston Jews also have to sort of figure out how to react.
+And it tends to be amongst the most sort of ardent Jewish Confederates, which is the name of a book by a Charleston resident, Robert Rosen, amongst the most sort of ardent Jewish Confederates are South Carolinians whose families have been there for generations and who fully, you know, are identifying with the slaveholding project and with the project of states' rights as it's developing.

-[00:26:13.8] Jeffrey Rosen: Absolutely fascinating.
+[00:26:38.6] Jeffrey Rosen: Absolutely fascinating.
 Richard, tell us more about Ernestine Rose.
 You mentioned her, the daughter of a Polish rabbi.
-She condemns women's subjugation, economic inequality, organized religion, and slavery.
-And she's often seen as the rare Jew, among abolitionists and atheists, among feminists.
+She condemns women's subjugation, economic inequality, organized religion, and slavery, and she's often seen as the rare Jew among abolitionists and atheists among feminists.